Solar Monitoring Explained

-There are a lot of different inverter manufacturers out there, and they all provide–or the majority provide–some sort of monitoring.
+There are a lot of different inverter manufacturers out there, and they all provide–or the majority provide–some sort of solar monitoring.

 It’s a great way to troubleshoot if there’s a problem with your system.
-We do have access to that, and we can help troubleshoot when problems are coming up.
+We do have access to that, and we can help troubleshoot when problems come up.
 But you as the end user are really the one who is going to be using this monitoring system the majority of the time.

 The data from your inverter that gets sent out to the monitoring portal is subject to losses if there are problems with the internet.
 That’s pretty much the most common thing we see if there is any data loss which is why the utilities can’t rely on monitoring data for their production numbers.